Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Method

-We make the same assumptions to store visibility information as in the case with the UV representation for normals.
-However, the visibility for each point in 3D requires querying the neural field thousands of times while casting rays from the intersecting point to all the light sources, which is prohibitive during training.
-Therefore, we pre-compute the visibility UV maps for each pose by sampling multiple camera views and aggregate the results in UV map following \cref{eq:agg_uv_map}.
-The resulting sparse visibility maps with size $256\times{256}\times{512}$ are then inpainted by the VisibilityNet (as shown in \cref{fig:method}), which takes as input sparse visibility and normal maps, as the visibility highly depends on normals (e.g.~the visibility is always zero for the backlight source), and is trained with densely sampled visibility from the training sequence.
+The visibility information is necessary to model pose-dependent shadows in the neural avatar, without which it is not possible to produce realistic relighting results.
+A naive approach for obtaining the visibility for each point in 3D would require querying the neural field thousands of times while casting rays from the intersecting point to all the light sources, which is prohibitive during training.
+In contrast, in our approach we efficiently encode visibility of each point in 3D close to the surface by applying an approximate mapping to UV space.
+Specifically, we pre-compute the visibility maps for each pose by sampling multiple camera views and aggregate the results in UV map following \cref{eq:agg_uv_map}.
+The resulting visibility maps with size $256\times{256}\times{512}$ encode the visibility information w.r.t. each light source in the environment map (represented by $512$ individual lights).
+Similarly to the computation of normal maps, this process results in sparse visibility maps, which are inpainted by the VisibilityNet (as shown in \cref{fig:method}).
+This shallow CNN takes as input sparse visibility and normal maps, as the visibility highly depends on normals (e.g.~the visibility is always zero for the backlight source), and is trained with densely sampled visibility from the training sequence.
+See the suplement for archtecture details.

-\subsubsection{Albedo and Roughness Maps}
+\subsubsection{Albedo and Roughness Maps.}

-As discussed above, the normal and visibility components can be directly obtained from the density field.
-However, the albedo and roughness values cannot be explicitly determined in our setup.
-In intrinsic decomposition, the material properties are commonly optimized via a differentiable renderer.
+As discussed above, the normal and visibility components can be computed from the density field by using UV maps as proxies.
+However, the albedo and roughness properties cannot be directly obtained from the pre-trained Neural Actor model, since it predicts radiance which is the product of the rendering equation.
+Instead, we want to learn a decomposed representation.
+In intrinsic decomposition, the material properties are commonly optimized via differentiable rendering.
 Hence, we optimize the albedo and roughness of the neural actor by leveraging a differentiable renderer (\cref{sec:method_render}) and by imposing priors through our design.

-Assuming that the material properties of an actor should not be dependent on the pose, we model albedo and roughness as static UV maps, respectively defined as ${\mathbf{A}\in\mathbb{R}^{1024\times{1024}\times{3}}}$ and ${\mathbf{B}\in\mathbb{R}^{1024\times{1024}}}$.
+The material properties of an actor should not depend on the pose and should be efficiently encoded to enable fast computations and editing.
+Therefore, we model albedo and roughness as static UV maps, respectively defined as ${\mathbf{A}\in\mathbb{R}^{1024\times{1024}\times{3}}}$ and ${\mathbf{B}\in\mathbb{R}^{1024\times{1024}}}$.
 These tensors are jointly optimized for the whole training sequence and regularized with an L1 loss on the spatial gradients, which encourages smoothness in both maps: {